 Foreign amusement equipment

 Please note: The technical requirements that apply in the Netherlands to playground and amusement equipment differ from those of other EU Member States.
-If an item of playground or amusement equipment is already permitted in another EU Member State, the Dutch government may only prohibit its sale in the Netherlands in exceptional cases.
+If an item of playground or amusement equipment is already permitted in another EU Member State, the Dutch government may only prohibit its sale in the Netherlands if the equipment poses a dangerous situation for people or if it could cause environmental pollution.